kercre123/victor/README.md

 ## Building

-0. Make sure you have Docker and git-lfs installed.
+ - Prereqs: Make sure you have `docker` and `git-lfs` installed.
+You need a Linux machine.
+WSL should work. macOS may work???

 1. Clone the repo and cd into it: